 |Memory > Memory Retrieval: The Role of Norepinephrine|

 Norepinephrine (NE), also called noradrenaline, is a neurotransmitter produced mainly in the locus coeruleus (a small brain region within the brainstem).
 In adult humans, the locus coeruleus contains less than 50,000 noradrenergic neurons that release primarily NE.
-However, they project to a wide variety of brain areas, including hippocampus, cerebral cortex, basolateral amygdala and striatum (Hansen, 2017; Ferrucci et al., 2013), where they may bind to specific receptors, triggering a series of signaling cascades.
+However, they project to widespread brain areas, including hippocampus, cerebral cortex, basolateral amygdala and striatum (Hansen, 2017; Ferrucci et al., 2013), where they may bind to specific receptors, triggering a series of signaling cascades.
 The NE receptors are collectively referred to as "adrenergic receptors".

 The adrenergic receptors belong to G protein-coupled receptors.
 A G protein consists of three subunits: α, β and γ.
 Before activation, they are assembled together.
 Gβ and Gγ are tightly bound, whereas Gα may dissociate from Gβγ, depending on whether it is bound with GDP (guanosine diphosphate) or GTP (guanosine triphosphate).
 In the resting state, Gα is bound with GDP, facilitating the assembly of three subunits.
 After activation, the GDP bound to Gα will be replaced by GTP, promoting dissociation of Gα from Gβγ.
 The separated Gα and Gβγ can then act on specific targets, known as effectors.
 The GTP on Gα cannot last long, because Gα has the enzymatic activity to hydrolyze it into GDP, thereby returning to the resting state.